-All property owners must arrange for the prompt removal of all beetle-infested trees identified on their properties.
-To reduce the spread of beetle infestation, beetle-infested trees must be removed no later than June 1.
+Property owners must arrange for the prompt removal of all beetle-infested trees identified on their properties.
+To reduce the spread of beetle infestation, beetle-infested trees must be removed no later than June 15.

-Within 30 days following removal of beetle-infested trees, written confirmation using the form in Appendix C must be supplied to the FMC.
+Within 30 days following removal of beetle-infested trees, written confirmation stating who removed the trees, the number of trees removed, the approximate location of the removed trees, and the date of tree removal must be supplied to the FMC.

-SECTION 7.
-SUMMARY OF CHANGES
+SECTION 67.
+SUMMARY OF CHANGES.